Lab Summary

 - Basic knowledge of router and switch CLI commands.

-Implementation Steps
+Step-by-Step Implementation

-Step 1: Set up the topology
+Step 1: Build the Topology

 - Add these devices in EVE-NG: